Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/type.md

 ### aggregate

-Aggregate functions operate on multiple rows and return a single value.
+Aggregate functions operate on multiple rows and return a single value &mdash; for example, summing values or calculating an average across a group.
 These functions are used in `GROUP BY` operations.

 Aggregate functions are supported only for:
 - Python functions on Snowflake